-The project site is located within an approximately 117-acre abandoned rock quarry that contains the lower reaches of Calera Creek.
-The project site is located west of Highway One and is bordered by Mori Point ridge to the north, San Marlo Way and the Rockaway Beach area to the south, an old railroad fill bank and Highway One to the east, and the Pacific Ocean to the west.
+The project site is located within a $117\pm$ acre abandoned rock quarry that contains the lower reaches of Calera Creek.
+The project site is located west of Highway One and is bordered by Mori Point ridge to the north, by San Marlo Way and the Rockaway Beach area to the south, by an old railroad fill bank and Highway One to the east, and by the Pacific Ocean to the west.
 See locational Exhibits No. 1, 2, and 3.

 The project is an integral part of a yet-to-be completed reclamation plan for the entire quarry area.
-The heart of the proposed project calls for: (1) the construction of a new 30-million dollar, wastewater treatment plant on a 12-acre site located in the northeast corner of the quarry area with discharge of treated wastewater into lower Calera Creek, and (2) the realignment and restoration of lower Calera Creek within a 16.8-acre area along the base of the Mori Point hillside to the coast.
+The heart of the proposed project calls for: (1) the construction of a new 30-million dollar, wastewater treatment plant on a 12-acre site located in the northeast corner of the the quarry area with discharge of treated wastewater into lower Calera Creek, and (2) the realignment and restoration of lower Calera Creek within a 16.8-acre area where the restored creek flows along the base of the Mori Point hillside to the coast.

 The proposed wastewater treatment plant will be the principal plant for treating the city's wastewater.
-Access to the site will be via a new road connecting with the Highway One and Reina del Mar intersection.
+Access to the site will be via a new road connecting with the Highway One and Renia del Mar intersection.
 Parking for the facility, including employees and service vehicles, will be provided within the central paved area that is shown in Exhibit No. 10.

 The restoration of lower Calera Creek will create a new creek channel, floodplain, wetlands, and riparian lands by excavating the overburden deposits within the previously quarried area.
-The creek will be moved northward towards the base of the south facing slopes of the Mori Point hillside and a portion of the existing creek, which consist of a channelized ditch, will be filled in.
+The restoration of the creek will move the existing creek alignment north towards the base of the south facing slopes and fill in that portion of the existing creek which is located within a channelized ditch.
 The realigned and restored creek will be used as a discharge area for up to 3.6 million gallons per day (mgd) average dry weather flow of tertiary effluent from the treatment plant.
-With the addition of treated wastewater from the Sequencing Batch Reactor, moderate flows of the creek will average 4.8 cubic feet per second (cfs) annually, while high flows will average 33.64 cfs.
+With the addition of treated wastewater from the SBR, moderate flows of the creek will average 4.8 cubic feet per second (cfs) annually, while high flows will average 33.64 cfs.